-- Continued tension in U.S.-China trade relations may adversely impact our supply chain operations and business. - Changes in accounting standards issued by the Financial Accounting Standards Board ("FASB") could adversely affect our financial condition and results of operations, and could require a significant expenditure of time, attention and resources, especially by senior management. - If we are unable to adequately protect our intellectual property rights, we may be deprived of legal recourse against those who misappropriate our intellectual property. - If sufficient radio frequency spectrum is not allocated for use by our products, or we fail to obtain regulatory approval for our products, our ability to market our products may be restricted. - Our business is subject to changing regulation of corporate governance, public disclosure and anti-bribery measures which have resulted in increased costs and may continue to result in additional costs or potential liabilities in the future. - There are inherent limitations on the effectiveness of our controls. - Our products are used in critical communications networks which may subject us to significant liability claims. - We may be subject to litigation regarding our intellectual property.
-This litigation could be costly to defend and resolve and could prevent us from using or selling the challenged technology. - System security risks, data protection breaches, and cyber-attacks could compromise our proprietary information, disrupt our internal operations and harm public perception of our security products, which could cause our business and reputation to suffer and adversely affect our stock price.
+Continued tension in U.S.-China trade relations may adversely impact our supply chain operations and business.

+- If we are unable to adequately protect our intellectual property rights, we may be deprived of legal recourse against those who misappropriate our intellectual property. - If sufficient radio frequency spectrum is not allocated for use by our products, or we fail to obtain regulatory approval for our products, our ability to market our products may be restricted. - Our business is subject to changing regulation of corporate governance, public disclosure and anti-bribery measures which have resulted in increased costs and may continue to result in additional costs or potential liabilities in the future. - Our products are used in critical communications networks which may subject us to significant liability claims. - We may be subject to litigation regarding our intellectual property.
+This litigation could be costly to defend and resolve and could prevent us from using or selling the challenged technology. - We are subject to a variety of federal, state and local laws relating to data privacy and security, which are continuously evolving.
+It may become costly for us to comply with such data privacy laws, and violating any of these data privacy law could cause an adverse effect on our reputation, business, and operations. - We are subject to complex federal, state, local and international laws and regulations related to protection of the environment that could materially and adversely affect the cost, manner or feasibility of conducting our operations, as well as those of our suppliers and contract manufacturers. - · Increased attention to environmental, social, and governance ("ESG") matters and conservation measures may adversely impact our business. - Increased focus on climate change issues has contributed to an evolving state of environmental regulation relating to climate change, and uncertainty related to such regulation, as well as physical risks of climate change, could impact our results of operations, financial or competitive position.